sarollahi/TVMaze/README.md

 - Search for movies
 - View movie details like release date, summery, number of seasons and episodes, network and tv show's status right inside the app.

-# TVMaze uses the TVMAZE API but is not endorsed or certified by TVMAZE

 # License
 Copyright 2020 Seyed Ahmad Sarollahi